fkiwy/Finder_charts/README.md

 It also creates a WISE time series of epochs 2010, (2013), and 2014-2021.

-All images are reprojected so that north is up and east to the left.
+All images are reprojected so that north is up and east is to the left.

-The main function only takes two mandatory arguments, RA and Dec in decimal degrees, which can be specified either as a scalar, Python sequence (list, tuple, ...), or Numpy array.
+The ```create_finder_charts``` function only takes two mandatory arguments, RA and Dec in decimal degrees, which can be specified either as a scalar, Python sequence (list, tuple, ...), or Numpy array.

 This is a minimal usage example:
 ```